Japan prepares beds, booster shots in Covid-19 lull before winter

 Kishida said earlier this week that the "trump card" in the government's pandemic fight was the procurement of oral treatments that could prevent the need for hospitalisation.

-Japan will pay about $1.2 billion to Merck & Co Inc for 1.6 million courses of the Covid-19 antiviral pill molnupiravir, according to terms announced on Wednesday.
+Japan will pay about $1.2 billion for 1.6 million courses of the Covid-19 antiviral pill molnupiravir developed by Merck & Co Inc and Ridgeback Biotherapeutics, according to terms announced on Wednesday.

 That's about half the supply that has been secured by the United States and compares with a total of 1.7 million coronavirus cases seen in Japan since the start of the pandemic.